Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-disk/README.md

   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Pacific API URL.
   --username USERNAME   Huawei OceanStor Pacific API username.
-  -w, --warning WARN    WARN threshold for the remaining life of a disk, as a
-                        Nagios range in days.
-Default: 180:
   -v, --verbose         Makes this plugin verbose during the operation.
 Useful
                         for debugging and seeing what is going on under the hood.
 Appends what every API request returned, so the